Wiz1991/Fartale/README.md

 # Fartale
-A platformer game created with SFML.
+An attempt to make a platformer game using only C++ and the SFML framework